LennartEd/Analog-WASD-Keyboard-kmk-pi-pico-rp2040/README.md

 CODE
 ---
+When [circuitpython is installed](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython) move the content of the code folder into the RP2040.

-Added module: analog.py which handles the analog keypresses.
+Added module: analog.py which handles the analog key presses.

-Basic varibles for the analog keys can be changed in the main code.py file so this file does not have to be touched.
+Basic variables for the analog keys can be changed in the main code.py file so this file does not have to be touched.

 Pin assignment for analog keys can be done in: code.py -> ana.pins =()

-The keymap for analog keys can be defined it code.py -> ana.map = []
+The key map for analog keys can be defined it code.py -> ana.map = []